Infinite ergodic theory meets Boltzmann statistics: Fluctuations of the time-averages

 A hand-waving argument for Eq. (\ref{eqFTA06}), works as follows: Consider $n$ independent, identically distributed random variables ${\tau^{\textrm{out}}_1, ... \tau^{\textrm{out}}_n}$, which correspond in our physical model to the times in the state \eq{out}.
-According to the L\'evy central limit theorem \cite{metzler2000random}, the PDF of these times is the one-sided L\'evy density with index $1/2$
+According to the L\'evy central limit theorem \cite{metzler2000random}, the probability density function (PDF) of these times is the one-sided L\'evy density with index $1/2$

 Here, like $\psi_{{\rm out}}(\tau)$, $l_{1/2,0}(\tau) \propto \tau^{ - 3/2}$ and this fat-tailed behavior allows us to consider a specific choice of the \eq{out} times distribution, in the sense that asymptotically the results are not sensitive to the short $\tau$ behavior of $\psi_{\textrm{out}}(\tau)$.
 We use dimensionless units, and since eventually we consider the dimensionless variable $\eta$, this is not a problem.
 The Laplace transform \eq{LT[f(\tau)]=\int_0^\infty f(\tau)\exp(-\tau u)\Intd \tau} of Eq. (\ref{eqllll}) is $\exp( - u^{1/2})$.
 Now, consider the random variable $y = \sum_{i=1} ^n \tau_i / n^2$.
 The PDF of $y$ is also the one-sided stable law Eq. (\ref{eqllll}), since it is easy to check that $\langle \exp( - u y ) \rangle= \exp( - u^{1/2})$.
 We are interested in the probability distribution of $n$, and we fix the measurement time $t$ to be the sum of the sojourn times $t = \sum_{i=1} ^{n} \tau_i$.
 Hence $y = t/n^2$, and